 Allow Time to Pass

 Obtaining a perfect score will take a while because high scores stem from the length of your credit history.
-A longer credit history shows that you have a record of being a trustworthy and reliable borrower.

 Don’t Incur Too Much Debt